AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 ### 3. Implement Getters

 in *./logics/impls/factory/factory.rs* add and impl block for generic type `data::Data`.
-We wrap the Data struct in Storage trait to add it as trait bound.
+We wrap the Data struct in Storage trait to add it as trait bound:
 ```rust
 pub use crate::{
     impls::factory::*,